Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: New Haven Home Heating Fuel Comparison

-Families have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most common choice in New Haven, used by 537,918 or 37% of homeowners.
-The next most popular primary heating fuel for New Haven homeowners is Heating Oil, used by 491,612 homes (34%).
-The rest of the homes are heated with Electricity (21%), Propane (6%), Wood (1%), and Other (1%).
+Households have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the most popular choice in New Haven, used by 537,918 or 37% of households.
+The next most popular primary heating fuel for New Haven residents is Heating Oil, used by 491,612 homes (34%).
+The other homes are heated with Electricity (21%), Propane (6%), Wood (1%), and Other (1%).

 New Haven County Residential Primary Home Heating Fuel (in Number of Households)